qwerty472123/seucpc-printer-client/README.md

 # SEUCPC Printer Client

-This is a printer-client for ICPC/CCPC-like contest in Windows.
+This is a printer-client for ICPC/CCPC-like contest on Windows.

 ## Instruction